 I’ve made hummus with peanut butter and while it tasted completely different to regular hummus, it was still super delicious!
 Peanut butter has a much stronger flavour than tahini so it will dominate.
 Which may or may not be a good thing depending on how much you love peanut butter.

-If your recipe calls for a drizzle of tahini, often a sprinkle of sesame seeds will give the same nutty flavour highlight.
+If your recipe calls for a drizzle of tahini, often a sprinkle of white sesame seeds or black sesame seeds will give the same nutty flavour highlight.
 Just the texture will be different.

-If you have a high powered blender, you can grind your own sesame seeds to make super fresh tahini.
+If you have a high powered blender or food processor, you can toast sesame seeds and grind or blend your own sesame seeds to make super fresh tahini.
 However I find it slightly gritty which I’m not a fan of.

-A good substitute if you just want a little sesame flavour.
-Much stronger than tahini so use sparingly.
+A good substitute if you just want a little sesame nutty flavor.
+Toasted sesame oil has a much stronger flavour than tahini so use sparingly.

 This will take your dish in a completely different direction.
-And won’t work in all cases.
+And won’t work in all cases but is a good option for people who have nut allergies or sesame seed allergies.

 However a nice tangy yoghurt can work to add creaminess to sauces or hummus.
 Just remember it’s much more watery than tahini so will make for a runnier end product.